uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## About the Journal

 *Transitions* is a quarterly journal from [The Land Council](https://landscouncil.org/) that highlights the historic transition from resource extraction to long-term community and biological sustainability in the Pacific and Inland Northwest region during the years 1988 to 2000.
+Issues of the journal cover a wide range of environmental and conservation topics ranging from forestry management, the logging industry, and railroad land grants to wilderness protection.

 Journal content includes newspaper stories (some from microfilm scans), photographs, original writing, and political cartoons.
 Each issue was hand-compiled by editor and publisher John Osborn which, up until about 1994, involved using scalpels, glue sticks, a light table, and a photocopier at Kinko’s.
 All together, the journal contains roughly 4,000 pages.

 <blockquote class="blockquote text-right about-contents py-3">
   <h3>“<i>Transitions</i> includes the best of my material on wilderness, forest planning, Coeur d’Alene Basin mining and smelting wastes, and the Northern Pacific railroad land grant.
 [It] focuses on the closing of frontiers—mining and timber.
 I lived part of this history as a public interest advocate, informing how the story is told.” </h3>